-My work from home journey started over 4 years ago, so I’ve had some time to get adjusted to self motivating, staying focused and being productive.
-But I know a lot of you were thrown into working from home this year due to covid.
+My work from home journey started over 4 years ago, so I’ve had some time to get adjusted to self-motivating, staying focused, and being productive.
+But I know a lot of you were thrown into a work from home situation for the first time due to covid.

-Working from home (or having the freedom to work from anywhere in the world is amazing.
+Being able to work from home (or having the freedom to work from anywhere in the world is amazing.)
 However, working from your kitchen table takes discipline.
-It’s much harder to be productive all day when what you really want to do is watch one more episode on Netflix, take a walk or just scroll through Tiktok videos.
+It’s much harder to be productive all day when what you really want to do is watch one more episode on Netflix, take a walk, or just scroll through Tiktok videos.

 It takes a level of self-discipline to be able to work from home.

 Pro Tip: If you’re not working but you’re wondering how you can get online right now and land a few clients, check out a blog I did recently about 101 services you can offer as a Virtual Assistant.
 It’ll help you understand what’s available out there and who’s in need of virtual assistants.

 As for working from home, here are my tips for success.

 Step one for those just starting to work from home is: Find your morning routine and stick with it.

 My days start late.
 I’ve never been a morning person nor do I really plan on becoming one.
 I usually set an alarm for around 9:00AM and start every morning with meditation.
 Mindfulness and meditation are a great way to start the workday with a fresh mind.